DuudeXXI/DuudeXXI/README.md

 I see myself as a web-developer working with retail market clients.
 In general I **Love** being involved into design atmosphere.

+Proposals to myself in life could change if I find a company in which I feel fulfiled I'm just used to being flexible as Bruce Lee said **"Be a Water My Friend"** find happiness In places you might not thought about, because in reality it's actually impossible to know where is your place it's just state of mind we put ourselves in.
+IMHO.

+But for now...

 I have bright idea of being a CEO of my own Web-development company, I'm just used to taking responsibilities and I **Love** being the one that can try to bend things the way I decide to.